The Application of Psychometrics for Measuring Health Outcomes and Quality of Life - Part 1

-If your employer is paying your fees and they would prefer to be invoiced, please ensure you have your Purchase Order details before making your booking.
-Bookings are NOT confirmed until receipt of the Purchase Order is received at email@example.com
+If your employer is paying your fees and they would prefer to be invoiced, please ensure you have your Purchase Order details before making your booking and ensure that you email an actual copy of the Purchase Order to Karen Holden at email@example.com.

 If you have any queries relating to fees and payment, please do not hesitate to contact us.